ASTRONOE/FAO/README.md

-# WFP dashboard and maps
+# FAO dashboard and maps

 * In this project, I will build a special dashboard that will display visuals and choropleth maps about the distribution of crops all over different countries of the world.
 * It is an interactive web app that is built using popular Python packages like Streamlit, Plotly, and Altair